RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/robotics-project-guide/choose-a-sim.md

 Before we get into what simulators are out there for robotics (and ML/RL), we need to talk about how they simulate the world for our use.
 What makes them comparable (although not nearly identical) to the real world?

 The answer lies in **physics simulation**.
-Physics simulators like Gazebo and Isaac Gym provide a flexible and general-purpose framework for modeling a wide range of robotic systems.
+Physics simulators like Gazebo and Isaac Lab provide a flexible and general-purpose framework for modeling a wide range of robotic systems.
 By representing robots as assemblies of rigid bodies connected by joints, applying appropriate constraints, and utilizing numerical integration methods, these engines can simulate complex dynamics without the need for hand-crafted equations of motion for each specific robot configuration.

 ### Fundamental Concepts of Physics Simulation